andreas-rempel/PLASLR/README.md

 The core of the pipeline is written in **Bash** and **Python3**.
 Below is a high-level overview of the different steps:

-1. **Gene Identification**: Identify genes on the long reads and spell each long read as sequence of gene identifiers.
+1. **Gene Identification**: Identify genes on long reads and spell each long read as sequence of gene identifiers.
 2. ***k*-mer Extraction**: Split each long read into a set of overlapping *k*-mers over the gene identifier alphabet.
 3. **Preprocessing**: Classify each *k*-mer as either *chromosomal* or *plasmidic* using [Platon](https://github.com/oschwengers/platon "Platon") to aid in later assembly.
 4. **Graph Construction**: Construct a de Bruijn graph from the *k*-mers and perform some basic error correction.